HackYourFuture/browser-quiz-project-starter/README.md

 - `src` this contains all of our JavaScript code
   - `pages` this folder contains our functions that handle user interactions.
 You can also see it as the code that processes and updates the data or DOM it also contains our code that links up our handler code to the DOM.
   - `views` this contains code to define what the DOM will look like.
-They will create the DOM element and give it back.
-They should never read from/write to the dom, that is what the pages do.
   - `app.js` this file our initialisation code.
 Generally this code should only run once and starts the application
   - `data.js` this is our data model.
 Anything we need to store in the browser we place inside the data file